-Our school consists of four classrooms, a computer lab, an administrative office and a soccer field.
-We are currently planning the second phase of construction.
+Our school consists of eight classrooms, a computer lab, an administrative office, a soccer field, a girls dormitory as well as a female bathroom sponsored by the Rotary Foundation and the Rotary Club of Minneapolis.
+We are currently undergoing the second phase of construction.

 What makes our school unique?